 He left a lasting legacy of Jekyll Island when he was hired to design a new course for the Club--Great Dunes.

 Location.
 31° 3.287′ N, 81° 24.58′ W. Marker is in Jekyll Island, Georgia, in Glynn County.
 Marker is on Great Dunes Lan 0.1 miles west of Beachview Drive N., on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: Shell Road, Jekyll Island GA 31527, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 What Was Here Before? (approx. half a mile away); Old World Charm (approx. 0.6 miles away); The Infirmary / Furness Cottage (approx. 0.6 miles away); Childhood in an Island Paradise (approx. 0.6 miles away); A Winter City (approx. 0.6 miles away); The Skeet House (approx. 0.7 miles away); Morgan Tennis Court (approx. 0.7 miles away); M.E.
 Thompson and the Purchase of Jekyll Island (approx. 0.7 miles away).
 Touch for a list and map of all markers in Jekyll Island.

 Credits.
 This page was last revised on July 3, 2018.
-This page originally submitted on July 1, 2018, by Steve Masler of Memphis, Tennessee.
-This page has been viewed 109 times since then and 4 times this year.
+It was originally submitted on July 1, 2018, by Steve Masler of Memphis, Tennessee.
+This page has been viewed 182 times since then and 20 times this year.
 Photos: 1, 2, 3, 4. submitted on July 1, 2018, by Steve Masler of Memphis, Tennessee. • Andrew Ruppenstein was the editor who published this page.